ccatp/data-center/workflows/CCAT_Workflow_Template.md

 # Workflow Name

 Use Naming Scheme from `CCAT_Workflow_Template.md` and store the file with the same name in this folder.

+## Dependent on

+- Workflow Name 1
+- Workflow Name 2

 ## Overview

 Brief description of the workflow, its purpose, and its relevance to the observatory's goals.
 Also outline for what time range these workflows needs to be active.
 This will allow streamlining, hardware and software requirements and optimize the development.
-For this scope we aim at very consise documents that include the major corner stones of the workflows
+For this scope we aim at very concise documents that include the major corner stones of the workflows

-## Main Contact for this workflow
+## Contact Person

-Name persons that will maintain and take care for this workflow.
-The data center team will work to implement all workflows in time for when they need to be in place.
-The scientific analysis and processing that is needed by the workflow will have to be defined by the scientist that take care of the projects for which this workflow is needed.
+The contact person will maintain and take care for this workflow.
+The data center team will work to implement the workflow.
+The contact person is responsible to define the workflow and for providing the scientific analysis and reduction algorithms.

-## Science Goals

-Outline the specific scientific objectives that this workflow aims to achieve.

 ## Instruments/Modules Involved